SeghirNour/Projet_Devnet/README.txt

-ADDING A LINE
 Adding a new line
 html5up.net | @ajlkn
-libre for personal and commercial use under the CCA 3.0 license (html5up.net/license)
+libre for personal and commercial use under the CCA 3.0 license

 Hello, my name is Nour
 Took things in a slightly different direction with this one, partly to mess with CSS